Internet Based Communication Networks and Services research group

-The IBCN group belongs to the Department of Information Technology (INTEC) of Ghent University (UGent) and is part of the Future Internet Department of iMinds (new name of IBBT).
+The IBCN group belongs to the Department of Information Technology (INTEC) of Ghent University (UGent) and is part of the Internet Technologies Department of iMinds (new name of IBBT).
 At a national level the group is collaborating with about 100 industrial partners in many multidisciplinary projects.
-Also internationally there is strong involvement in European research projects, especially in the Future Internet area, with about 50 finished and running EU projects over the past 10 years.
-Since the start of the IBCN group in 1992, research resulted in 1400 publications in international journals and conference proceedings, 75 PhD's, 45 international awards, and 6 spin-off companies.
+Also internationally there is strong involvement in European research projects, especially in the Future Internet area, with about 70 finished and running EU projects over the past 10 years.
+Since the start of the IBCN group in 1992, research resulted in 1600 publications in international journals and conference proceedings, 80 PhD's, 45 international awards, and 6 spin-off companies.
 The academic staff has a strong involvement in informatics, software engineering and networking courses at the Engineering Faculty of UGent.